qwertie/loyc.net/les/index.md

 A complete grammar of LES has not yet been published; the [current grammar](https://github.com/qwertie/LoycCore/blob/master/Loyc.Syntax/LES/LesParserGrammar.les) isn't fully cleaned up.
 This document defines LES in a less formal manner.
 The specification is in beta, not finalized.

+### Note: A new LES is coming ###

+This document describes LESv2.
+The design of [LESv3 is nearing completion](http://loyc.net/2017/lesv3-update.html) and will be the recommended version going forward.
+However, unlike LESv2, LESv3 is not a superset of JSON.
+Both versions of LES are available in the .NET NuGet package Loyc.Syntax.dll.

 ### LES for configuration files ###

 As a superset of JSON, LES is useful for configuration files.
 LES is more compact and flexible than JSON and XML.
 Compare these representations of the same data: